whitneyburton/portfolios/students/1507/george-hudson/20150814-george-hudson-m1.markdown

 * I started teaching my daughters the basics of Ruby and programming in general through the use of Scratch (thanks Mike Dao) and Ruby Warrior.
 * I have an ongoing blog, http://turingwithgeorge.tumblr.com that gets regular updates.
 * I gave regular shout outs on twitter (@georgehudson78) to fellow classmates, prior gSchool classmates (many now Turing mentors), guest speakers, and instructors.

+## Review

+### Notes

+* End of Module Assessment: 4
+* Individual Work and Projects: 3
+* Group Work and Projects: 3
+* Community Participation: 3
+* Peer and Instructor Feedback: 3